Skip to main content

 (b) A background check with the Ohio central registry on child abuse and neglect.

-(3) Individual completes and maintains a personal profile with the Ohio professional registry (OPR) or its successor to reflect education requirements and completed training;
+(3) Individual completes and maintains a personal profile with the Ohio professional registry (OPR) or its successor to reflect education, experience, and completed training;

-(4) Individuals that serve dual roles of both program manager and home visiting supervisor shall meet the requirements of the home visiting supervisor per paragraph (C) of this rule.
+(4) Individuals that serve dual roles of both program manager and home visiting supervisor will meet the requirements of the home visiting supervisor per paragraph (C) of this rule.

-(C) Providers shall ensure and maintain documentation that each individual in the role of supervisor of home visitors meets the following:
+(C) Providers will ensure and maintain documentation that each individual in the role of supervisor of home visitors meets the following:

-(1) Except for an individual holding the position of supervisor prior to the effective date of this rule, the individual meets the education requirements for the home visiting model implemented and holds at least a bachelor's degree from a council for higher education accredited college or university in a field closely related to public health, early childhood or human services, with three years of relevant experience in serving pregnant women, children and families.
+(1) Except for an individual holding the position of supervisor prior to January 21, 2022, the individual meets the education requirements for the home visiting model implemented and holds at least a bachelor's degree from a council for higher education accredited college or university in a field closely related to public health, early childhood or human services, with three years of relevant experience in serving pregnant women, children and families.

 (2) Undergo both: